Cabra, Dublin: Education

-Notable persons
+Notable people

 Notable people from Cabra include singer-songwriter Eleanor McEvoy, world champion boxer Steve Collins, author and journalist Gene Kerrigan, actors Michael Gambon and Frank Grimes, actress and singer Angeline Ball, singer Dickie Rock, rapper Kojaque and multi-time WWE world champion Sheamus (real name Stephen Farrelly).

 Numerous footballers hail from Cabra, including Republic of Ireland international goalkeeper Wayne Henderson, Éamonn Fagan and Liam Whelan, both from St. Attracta Road.
 Whelan was one of the Manchester United Busby Babes who died in the Munich air disaster of 1958, and Connaught Bridge was later renamed in his memory.
 Roddy Collins, former manager of Bohemians, Shamrock Rovers and Maltese side Floriana, lived in Cabra before being appointed manager of Cork City.
 Brothers Jimmy Conway former Fulham and Manchester City player, and John Conway also a former Fulham player, were both born in Ventry Park.

 Éamonn Dillon is a hurler from Cabra who plays for Dublin GAA's senior team as well as his club, Naomh Fionnbarra GAA.

 The suburb's most infamous former resident was John Toler, 1st Earl of Norbury, otherwise known as the hanging judge, who lived at Cabragh House on the corner of the present-day Fassaugh Avenue and Ratoath Road.
 Another judge, with a far less villainous reputation who also lived in Cabra, was Sir Ambrose Forth (died 1610) judge of the Irish Court of Admiralty.
 He did not much enjoy living in Cabra, judging by his letters complaining about his "poor little farm house" there.

 The noted mathematician, William Rowan Hamilton, who freed algebra from the commutative postulate of multiplication (that the order or sequence of factors does not determine the result), is commemorated by a plaque at Broom Bridge.